Data driven weak universal consistency: Characterization of Model Classes

+Data-derived compressibility of a collection $\cP^\infty$ is captured by how neighborhoods of measure in $\cP^\infty$ can be compressed.
+To formalize this, we define the notion of deceptive measures that have very complex neighborhoods.

-\mysubsection{Deceptive measures} Roughly speaking, $p\in\cP^\infty$ is \emph{deceptive} if the strong redundancy of neighborhoods of $p$ is bounded away from 0 in the limit as the neighborhood shrinks to 0.
-More precisely, we say $p$ is deceptive if
+\bDefinition $p^\infty\in\cP^\infty$ is said to be \emph{deceptive} if the asymptotic per-symbol redundancy of neighborhoods of $p$ is bounded away from 0 in the limit as the neighborhood shrinks to 0.
+More precisely, we define $p^\infty \in \cP^\infty$, or equivalently $p \in \cP$, to be deceptive if

+In the above, the infimum is over all $q$ that are probability measures on $\naturals^\infty$ (not necessarily obtained by \iid assignments).
+The verbal description of this condition in terms of the asymptotic per-symbol redundancy of the neighborhoods of $p$ is justified by Lemma~\ref{lm:asyinter}, which is proved in Appendix~\ref{app:redbasics}. \eDefinition

+Our main result is the following Theorem~\ref{thm:ncssff}.
+The necessity part of this theorem is proved in Section~\ref{s:ncs} and the sufficiency part in Section~\ref{s:sff}. \bTheorem Let $\cP$ be a collection of probability distributions on $\naturals$ and $\cP^\infty$ the associated collection of probability measures on $\naturals^\infty$ got by \iid assignments.
+Then $\cP^\infty$ is \dwc iff no $p\in\cP$ is deceptive. \eTheorem

+In the rest of this section we explore the concept of deceptive distributions to flesh out a few properties of such distributions and their neighborhoods.
+This will help to better understand Definition~\eqref{eqn:dcp} and will set the stage for understanding the proof of Theorem~\ref{thm:ncssff}.